dashkevych/goedemorgen/readme.txt

 * The TGM Plugin Activation library (http://tgmpluginactivation.com/), by Thomas Griffin, is licensed under the GPL-2.0 or later : https://opensource.org/licenses/GPL-2.0

 == Changelog ==

+= 1.0.2, Nov 5, 2017 =

+* Add: Builder Page template and remove all margins and paddings from the content area in this template;
+* Update: optimize the theme custom CSS output;
+* Update: font family control by simplifying its UI;
+* Update: credits link in the footer section;
+* Update: link to the demo showcase page;
+* Fix: awaiting moderation styling issue;
+* Fix: some minor styling and formatting issues;
+* Remove: unnecessary changelog file;

 = 1.0.1, Oct 23, 2017 =